Select Page

 The lack of sustainability courses and resources for education students was unacceptable to Lindgren, who swiftly took action to address the issue.

-“I think every student in the College of Education should take a class like this,” Lindgren said, “as a former education master’s student I was really interested in the social aspects of sustainability, but those courses were never available to me.”
+“I think every student in the College of Education should take a class like this,” Lindgren said.
+“As a former education master’s student, I was really interested in the social aspects of sustainability, but those courses were never available to me.”

 “I find that getting to know your students is the most important part of teaching,” she said.
 “I want to understand their backgrounds and interests so my course can meet them where they’re at and use their concerns as the context for what we study.”